Selina Jen

-Selina Jen Chia-hsüan (任家萱 (Rén Jiāxuān); born 31 October 1981) is a Taiwanese singer, television host and actress.
+Selina Jen Chia-hsüan (任家萱 (Rén Jiāxuān)) is a Taiwanese singer, television host and actress.
 She is a member of the Taiwanese girl group S.H.E.
 On 11 June 2004, she graduated from the National Taiwan Normal University with a Bachelor of Education degree, majoring in Civic Education and Leadership.

-On 22 October 2010, Selina was seriously injured in an explosive accident while filming the television series I Have a Date with Spring (我和春天有个约会), along with co-star Yu Haoming.
-Selina suffered third-degree burns on more than 54% of her body and needed to undergo skin grafting treatment/operation where her hands, legs, and back were injured.
+On 22 October 2010, Jen was seriously injured in an explosive accident while filming the television series I Have a Date with Spring (我和春天有个约会), along with co-star Yu Haoming.
+Jen suffered third-degree burns on more than 54% of her body and needed to undergo skin grafting treatment/operation where her hands, legs, and back were injured.

 Her sister is actress and singer Lorene Ren.

 Career

 On 8 August 2000, HIM International Music held a 'Universal 2000 Talent and Beauty Girl Contest' in search for new artists to be signed under their label.
 Her younger sister Lorene Ren had wanted to join but she was too young.
 Instead, Jen joined the contest in her place.
 The contest had about 1000 contestants and after many tiring rounds of competing, seven contestants were left for the 'Cruel Stage' round.
 The three members of S.H.E were formed from here.

 Following the competition, the record company gave all seven contestants an audition.
 Jen was the eventual winner of the contest.
 She caught the judges' attention in the first round by performing Coco Lee's "Before I Fall in Love" and entered the final round with "The Closest Stranger".
 She also sang "Reflection" by Christina Aguilera.
-Due to her nervousness during the final round, Selina was called out twice, and when she was announced the winner, she was doubtful because there were other contestants who had not been called out.
+Due to her nervousness during the final round, Jen was called out twice, and when she was announced the winner, she was doubtful because there were other contestants who had not been called out.
 However, all three future members of S.H.E were signed together under HIM International Music.

 The name Selina was chosen by her company after taking a personality test; which represents "gentleness".
 The name initially had two possible spellings: Selina and Selena.
 Jen eventually chose "Selina" simply because she would be able to dot the i.

-Jen collaborated with Tank, a singer-songwriter with HIM, on the song "Solo Love Song" (獨唱情歌), as well with Leehom Wang, for "You're a Song Inside My Heart" (你是我心内的一首歌) a song from his 12th studio album Change Me.
+Jen collaborated with Tank, a singer-songwriter with HIM, on the song "Solo Love Song" (獨唱情歌), as well with Leehom Wang, for "You're a Song Inside My Heart" (你是我心内的一首歌), a song from his 12th studio album Change Me.

 In September 2006, Jen released a bead-design book, Selina Loves Beading (愛的小珠珠).